 More Waterfalls around Noccalula Falls Park

 Gadsden and Noccalula Falls is about 45 minutes down I-59 from the Fort Payne and Mentone area, home of the highest concentration of must-see waterfalls in Alabama.
-If you head north to DeSoto Falls, you can hit Griffin Falls on the way.
+If you head north to DeSoto Falls, you can hit Griffin Falls and High Falls on the way.

 Or if you want more choices, we have listed 10 of the best waterfalls you can visit for a day trip.
 You can check that out as well.